 The Trust operates from land and buildings provided rent free by Diocese of St Albans.
 Under agreements between the Diocese, the Trust and the Secretary of State, the Diocese would be required to give 24 months notice from the year end if it wished to terminate these agreements.
 No such notice had been given at the year end and the Diocese is therefore committed to providing the land and buildings rent free for a further 36 months from the year-end.
-The Trustees estimate that the cost of renting equivalant buildings would be £196,000 (2022 - £155,000) per annum, on this basis a donation from the Diocese of £196,000 (2022 - £155,000) is shown in the accounts together with a notional expense of the same amount.
-In addition, included in both debtors and creditors is a donation in kind receivable of £588,000 (2022 - £464,000) which represents the commitment by the Diocese to provide the land and buildings rent free for a further 36 months, and the requirement to pay future rental expenses.
+The Trustees estimate that the cost of renting equivalant buildings would be £196,000 (2023 - £196,000) per annum, on this basis a donation from the Diocese of £196,000 (2023 - £196,000) is shown in the accounts together with a notional expense of the same amount.
+In addition, included in both debtors and creditors is a donation in kind receivable of £588,000 (2023 - £588,000) which represents the commitment by the Diocese to provide the land and buildings rent free for a further 36 months, and the requirement to pay future rental expenses.

-During the year the Trust paid £1,594 (2022 - £1,513) to the Diocese of St Albans with regards to a service level agreement.
+During the year the Trust paid £nil (2023 - £1,594) to the Diocese of St Albans with regards to a service level agreement.
+There was no charge for the current year as the timing of the SLA was moved to align with the school year and start September 2024, any previous cost was already accounted for last year.